An Introduction to Deep Morphological Networks: Deep Morphological Networks

 \subsubsection{Opening and Closing Processing Units}

-Aside from implementing morphological erosion and dilation, the proposed framework is also able to support the implementation of other, more complex, morphological operations (or their approximations).
-The most intuitive and simple transformations to be implemented are the opening and closing.
-As stated in Section~\ref{sec:background}, an opening is simply an erosion operation followed by a dilation of the eroded output (Equation~\ref{eq:opening}), while closing is the reverse operation (Equation~\ref{eq:closing}).
-In both cases, the two basic operations (erosion and dilation or vice-versa) use the same SE $B$.
-Based on this, the implementation of the opening and closing processing units, using the proposed framework, is straightforward.
-Precisely, the core of such neurons is very similar to that of the composed processing units, except that in this case a tie on the filters of the two basic morphological operations is required in order to make them use the same weights, i.e., the same SE $B$.
-A visual representation of the proposed opening neuron, presented in Figure~\ref{fig:open_layer}, allows a better view of the operation.
-Formally, Equations~\ref{eq:morph_opening} and~\ref{eq:morph_closing} define the opening and closing morphological neurons, respectively.
+The proposed framework is also able to support the implementation of more complex morphological operations.
+The most intuitive and simple transformations to be implemented are the opening and closing (presented in Section~\ref{sec:background}).
+In fact, the implementation of the opening and closing processing units, using the proposed framework, is straightforward.
+The core of such neurons is very similar to that of the composed processing units, except that in this case a tie on the filters of the two basic morphological operations is required in order to make them use the same weights, i.e., the same SE $B$.
+Equations~\ref{eq:morph_opening} and~\ref{eq:morph_closing} define the opening and closing morphological neurons, respectively.
 Note the similarity between these functions and Equations~\ref{eq:opening} and~\ref{eq:closing}.